cobriensr/deepseekr1-tauri/README.md

 - Add image upload capability to parse images
 - Add the ability to download or save the response as a markdown file
-- Use Tauri bundler to create both macOS .dmg and Windows .msi installers
+- Use Tauri bundler to create both macOS .dmg and Windows .msi installers (build pipeline in progress)

 ## Recommended IDE Setup